 You should brush your table after every game.
 Brushing is the least invasive method of keeping your pool table cloth clean and even.
 That said, if you brush too hard or in too many directions, you can fade the colours, stretch the cloth and trap dirt between the fibres.
-It’s best to swipe towards the pockets from head to foot.
+It’s best to swipe toward the pockets from head to foot.
 Always brush the cloth in ONE direction from one need of the table to the other.
 It’s best practice to brush the cloth length-wise.

 Preventing Unnecessary Dirt on the Table

 As the cue strikes the ball, a small amount of chalk sticks to the surface.
 Most of it falls off as the ball rolls around the table, but some residue remains.
 Periodically, wipe the balls clean with soap and water or a special billiard polish.
 This keeps your table clean and gives the balls a better consistency.